simonmx1/vpv/README_FORK.md

 ## Subdivisions
 If split is 3 (both directions), each subblock can again be split using vertical, horizontal or both lines.
 This is indicated by the field "sub_split" and as an integer.
-The integer comes from the binary number of 8 bits, which represent the subsplits (2 bits each).
+The integer comes from the binary number of 8 bits, which represent the subsplit (2 bits each).
 11 11 11 11 => all subblocks are split both ways (3, 3, 3, 3), which together is 255 (11111111)